 The musical instrument industry currently uses several different ways of mapping MIDI 5 Pin DIN signals to mini TRS jack connectors.
 The diagram below to the right shows the numbering of the pins on a MIDI connector and the labels of the connection components of a mini TRS jack.
-1010music bitbox is compatible with cables that use the following mapping of MIDI signals between female MIDI connectors and mini TRS jacks:
+1010music bitbox mk2 is compatible with both TRS Type A and TRS Type B configurations.
+The included MIDI adapter uses the following PIN mapping.